Spark Apps

 spark.sql("CREATE DATABASE clinical_data LOCATION 'dnax://'")

-Note the location 'dnax://' - this is the custom scheme that must be used for all DNAnexus databases in order to integrate with the DNAnexus Platform.
+The location `'dnax://'` is the custom scheme required for all DNAnexus databases to integrate with the DNAnexus Platform.

 While the Spark job is running, it is possible to interactively monitor the Spark UI.
 The Spark UI is enabled by default and is running at port 8081.